Topics at hackathon.lu

 - MISP Modules

-Task - Improve AIL Language detection
+Task — Improve AIL Language Detection for Short Texts

-Task AIL-Languages
+Task AIL-Languages-Short-Text

 Task Lead: Aurelien Thirion - AIL Project